gpeterson406/GreenwoodBanner_Book/_book/09-caseStudies.md

 ## The impact of simulated chronic nitrogen deposition on the biomass and N2-fixation activity of two boreal feather moss–cyanobacteria associations	{#section9-2}

-In a 16-year experiment, Gundale, Bach, and Nordin (2013) studied the impacts of Nitrogen (``N``) additions on the mass of two feather moss species (*Pleurozium schreberi *(``PS``) and *Hylocomium* (``HS``) in the Svartberget Experimental Forest in Sweden.
+In a 16-year experiment, @Gundale2013 studied the impacts of Nitrogen (``N``) additions on the mass of two feather moss species (*Pleurozium schreberi *(``PS``) and *Hylocomium* (``HS``) in the Svartberget Experimental Forest in Sweden.
 They used a randomized block design: here this